mmuratarat/mmuratarat.github.io/_pages/faq.md

 1. ROC curves should be used when there are roughly equal numbers of observations for each class.
 2. Precision-Recall curves should be used when there is a moderate to large class imbalance.

+#### What's the difference between convex and non-convex cost function? what does it mean when a cost function is non-convex?

+A convex function is a function which the line segment betwen any two points on the graph lies above the graph and never cross graph itself.
+For non-convex functions, there will be at least one intersection.

+In a convex optimization problem, there can be only one optimal solution, which is globally optimal or you might prove that there is no feasible solution to the problem, while in a non-convex optimization may have multiple locally optimal points (or only a local minima) and it can take a lot of time to identify whether the problem has no solution or if the solution is global.
+Hence, the efficiency in time of the convex optimization problem is much better.
+A convex problem usually is much more easier to deal with in comparison to a non convex problem which takes a lot of time and it might lead you to a dead end.

 ## Deep Learning